snarfed/beautifulsoup/doc/source/index.rst

   from bs4 import BeautifulSoup

-If you get the ``ImportError`` "No module named BeautifulSoup", your problem is that you're trying to run Beautiful Soup 3 code, but you only have Beautiful Soup 4 installed.
+* If you get the ``ImportError`` "No module named BeautifulSoup", your problem is that you're trying to run Beautiful Soup 3 code, but you only have Beautiful Soup 4 installed.

-If you get the ``ImportError`` "No module named bs4", your problem is that you're trying to run Beautiful Soup 4 code, but you only have Beautiful Soup 3 installed.
+* If you get the ``ImportError`` "No module named bs4", your problem is that you're trying to run Beautiful Soup 4 code, but you only have Beautiful Soup 3 installed.

-Although BS4 is almost entirely backwards-compatible with BS3, most of its methods have been deprecated and given new names for PEP 8 compliance.
-There are numerous other renames and changes, a few of which break backwards compatibility.
+Although BS4 is mostly backwards-compatible with BS3, most of its methods have been deprecated and given new names for `PEP 8 compliance

-Here are the changes:
+<http://www.python.org/dev/peps/pep-0008/>`_.
+There are numerous other
+renames and changes, and a few of them break backwards compatibility.

+Here's what you'll need to know to convert your BS3 code and habits to BS4:

+You need a parser
+^^^^^^^^^^^^^^^^^

+Beautiful Soup 3 used Python's ``SGMLParser``, a module that was deprecated and removed in Python 3.0.
+Beautiful Soup 4 uses ``html.parser`` by default, but you can plug in lxml or html5lib and use that instead.
+Until ``html.parser`` is improved to handle real-world HTML better, that's what I recommend you do.
+See `Be sure to install a good parser!`_

 Method names
 ^^^^^^^^^^^^